 The limitation of directly measuring the permeability and permittivity of geotextiles is that Darcy's Law applies only as long as laminar flow exists.
 This is very difficult to achieve for geotextiles since the hydraulic heads required to assure laminar flow are so small that they are difficult to accurately measure.
 Despite the fact that Darcy's equation does not apply for most measurements of permeability, the values obtained are considered useful as a relative measure of the permeabilities and permittivities of various geotextiles.
-Values of permeability reported in the literature, or obtained from testing laboratories, should not be used without first establishing the actual test conditions used to determine the permeability and permittivity of geotextiles.
+Values of permeability reported in the literature, or obtained from testing laboratories, should not be used without first establishing the actual test conditions used to determine the permeability value.
+ASTM Method D 4491 should be used for establishing the permeability and permittivity of geotextiles.
 The permeability of some geotextiles decreases significantly when compressed by surrounding soil or rock.
-ASTM D 5493 can be used for measuring the permeabilities of geotextiles.
+ASTM D 5493 can be used for measuring the permeabilities of geotextiles under load.